Russian warship, go fuck yourself: Production and sales

 Roman Hrybov and the head of the Ukrainian Post Office, Ihor Smyljanskyj, signed the first special envelopes with the stamps at the Kyiv Main Post Office.
 The stamp proved popular in Ukraine with thousands queuing on its release in Kyiv.
 Over 1 million were scheduled for print, of which 700,000 were sold across Ukraine by 20 April.
 200,000 were reserved for sale in areas under Russian occupation including Crimea, and 100,000 were reserved for sale online starting on 20 April.

 On 21 April, the website of the Ukrainian post office went offline, and Director General Ihor Smilianskyi reported on Facebook that the site had been hit with a distributed-denial-of-service (DDoS) attack.
 Although Smilianskyi did not name a perpetrator, various outlets speculated that Russia's GRU was likely responsible for the cyberattack, and that it had done so in retaliation for the sale of the stamps.

-Sierra Leone

 Sierra Leone also issued similar stamps on 23 June 2022.